JuliaCI/BenchmarkTools.jl/doc/manual.md

   1.001 s [0.01% CPU, 0.00% GC] (5 allocations: 192 bytes)
 ```

 As we can see, when we call sleep our program is not using CPU cycles and thus cpu-time is `0.01%` of our actual runtime.
-Do to sligh differences
-in accounting cpu-time can sometimes exceed `100%`.
+Sometimes cpu-time can exceed `100%`, this is either due to slight differences in accounting or because your process is
+using multiple cpus.

+### Windows
+Cpu-time measurments on Windows have a low resolution (in comparision to real-time) and are as such less useful.
+To avoid confusion
+printing of cpu-time is disabled by default.
+If you are benchmarking code that runs in the `ms` range you can set the environment variable
+`BT_FORCE_CPUTIME` to enable printing of cpu-time results (Remeber to evict your cached version of BenchmarkTools).

 # Benchmarking basics